vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ![image](/assets/2024-03-23/020.png)

-The function node adds the two numbers (X and Y) and creates a third attribute i the payload for the result:
+The function node adds the two numbers, `X` and `Y`, and creates a third attribute `i` the payload for the result:

 ![image](/assets/2024-03-23/021.png)